elastic/integrations/packages/awsfirehose/docs/README.md

 # Amazon Data Firehose
 Amazon Data Firehose integration offers users a way to stream logs and CloudWatch metrics from Firehose to Elastic Cloud.
-This integration includes predefined rules that automatically route AWS service logs and CloudWatch metrics to the respective integrations, which include field mappings, ingest pipelines, predefined dashboards and ect.
+This integration includes predefined rules that automatically route AWS service logs and CloudWatch metrics to the respective integrations, which include field mappings, ingest pipelines, and predefined dashboards.

 Here is a list of log types that are supported by this integration: